secureCodeBox/secureCodeBox/CONTRIBUTING.md

 TL;DR

-1. Separate subject from body with a blank line
+1. Separate subject from body with a blank line.
+2. Add the issue number at beginning of to the subject line (e.g. "#42 Adds the Answer to the Live, Universe, and the Rest")
-2. Limit the subject line to 50 characters
+2. Limit the subject line to 50 characters.
-3. Capitalize the subject line
+3. Capitalize the subject line.
-4. Do not end the subject line with a period
+4. Do not end the subject line with a period.
-5. Use the imperative mood in the subject line
+5. Use the imperative mood in the subject line.
-6. Wrap the body at 72 characters
+6. Wrap the body at 72 characters.
-7. Use the body to explain what and why vs. how
+7. Use the body to explain what and why (not how because this is obvious from the diff).

 **NOTE**: Make sure you don't include `@mentions` or `fixes` keywords in your git commit messages.
 These should be included in the PR body instead.